joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-09-physics-diffusion-FPT.md

 >**Question** given a population of diffusing particles, what is the probability distribution of first passage times ($\text{FPT}(x,t)$) to position $x?$
 >
->Typically this is solved by solving for the diffusion differential equation to find the probability distribution, integrating that to find the survival, and then differentiating that to find the $\text{FPT}$ distribution.
+>Typically this is found by solving the diffusion differential equation to find the probability distribution, integrating that to find the survival, and then differentiating that to find the $\text{FPT}$ distribution.
 In this post we'll show how to solve for the $\text{FPT}$ distribution directly.

 <!--more-->